department-of-veterans-affairs/vets-website/content/pages/families-caregivers/social-work-services.md

 <div class="va-introtext">

-If you have any questions or problems and need help, our VA social workers are here for you.
+If you have any questions or problems and need help, or if you're looking for help for a Veteran or Servicemember you're caring for, our VA social workers are here for you.
 Find out what kinds of things social workers help with, and how to connect with a social worker near you.

 </div>

 <div class="feature" markdown=“1”>

-### How do I know if I should talk with a VA social worker?
+### As a Veteran or Servicemember, how do I know if I should talk with a VA social worker?

-You may want to talk to a social worker if you're dealing with family problems like:
+**You may want to talk to a social worker if you're dealing with family problems like:**

 - Struggling in your marriage
 - Feeling overwhelmed with child care